Minju Joson: Overview

 Minju Joson is the official newspaper of the government of North Korea.
-Specifically, it is the organ of the Cabinet of North Korea and the Presidium of the Supreme People's Assembly.
+Specifically, it is the official organ of both the Cabinet of North Korea and the Standing Committee of the Supreme People's Assembly.
 It is considered the second most authoritative newspaper in the country, after Rodong Sinmun.
 Unlike Rodong Sinmun, it handles more administrative matters, such as decisions and orders of the Cabinet, laws, regulations and policy issues.
 Content on both foreign and domestic policy, the economy, and culture is typical as well.
 The official mission of the newspaper is to "arm the workers of the people's governing bodies and the national economic bodies with the Great Leader's revolutionary thought and Juche ideology, and to greatly help the entire society in accomplishing Juche exploits by holding the workers firmly around the Party and the Great Leader and forcefully organizing and mobilizing them".
 Minju Choson is published in Pyongyang.
 Circulation as of 1974 is 200,000.
 The editor-in-chief is Jong Ri-jong.